Average-Case Matrix Discrepancy: Asymptotics and Online Algorithms: Introduction

 \begin{theorem}[Theorem 1 and Remark 2 of \cite{TMR-2020-BalancingGaussianVectors}] Suppose $T = T(n)$ satisfies $T \geq \epsilon n$ for some $\epsilon > 0$.
 If $\bv_1, \dots, \bv_T \sim \sN(\bm 0, \bm I_n)$ independently, then with high probability as $n \to \infty$,

 The same holds for $\bv_i \sim \Unif([-1, 1]^n)$ so long as $n \leq T / \log T$. \end{theorem}

-In words, if we think of the typical average-case discrepancy as a function of the number $T$ of vectors to be balanced, the discrepancy increases to a maximum order of $\sqrt{n}$ as $T$ increases to order $\Theta(n)$.
-As $T$ grows beyond $\Theta(n)$, the discrepancy then \emph{decreases}, because it becomes possible to achieve greater and greater cancellations with more and more vectors to balance.
+In words, if we think of the typical average-case discrepancy as a function of the number $T$ of vectors to be balanced, the discrepancy increases to a maximum order of $O(\sqrt{n})$ as $T$ increases to order $\Theta(n)$, just like the worst-case discrepancy per Spencer's theorem.
+However, unlike the worst-case discrepancy, as $T$ grows beyond $\Theta(n)$, the discrepancy then \emph{decreases} because it becomes possible to achieve greater and greater cancellations with more and more vectors to balance.

-In this setting, the following results show that online algorithms can achieve optimal or nearly optimal discrepancy for small $T = \Theta(n)$; however, these algorithms do not capture the decaying discrepancy once $T \gg n$.\footnote{One intuition for this is that the cancellations possible in a long stream of vectors involve vectors far apart in the stream, but an online algorithm cannot ``backtrack'' and change the signs of vectors it has seen already to achieve these cancellations.} \begin{theorem}[Section 3 of \cite{BS-2020-OnlineBalancingRandom}, Section 2.1 of \cite{BJSS-2020-OnlineVectorBalancingDiscrepancy}] The following hold: \begin{enumerate} \item If $\bv_1, \dots, \bv_T \sim \Unif(\{\pm 1\}^n)$ independently, then there is an online algorithm that, when run on these vectors, outputs a signing $x_1, \dots, x_T \in \{\pm 1\}$ with $\|\sum_{i = 1}^T x_i\bv_i \|_{\infty} = O(\sqrt{n})$. \item If $\bv_1, \dots, \bv_T \sim \mu^{\otimes n}$ (i.e., all having i.i.d.\ entries drawn from $\mu$) independently where $\mu$ is a probability measure supported on $[-1, 1]$ and having mean zero, then there is an online algorithm that, when run on these vectors, outputs a signing $x_1, \dots, x_T \in \{\pm 1\}$ with $\|\sum_{i = 1}^T x_i\bv_i \|_{\infty} = O(\sqrt{n} \log T)$. \end{enumerate} \end{theorem}
+In this setting, the following results show that online algorithms can achieve optimal or nearly optimal discrepancy for small $T = \Theta(n)$; however, these algorithms do not capture the decaying discrepancy once $T \gg n$.\footnote{One intuition for this is that the cancellations possible in a long stream of vectors involve vectors far apart in the stream, but an online algorithm cannot ``backtrack'' and change the signs of vectors it has seen already to achieve these cancellations.} \begin{theorem}[Section 3 of \cite{BS-2020-OnlineBalancingRandom}, Section 2.1 of \cite{BJSS-2020-OnlineVectorBalancingDiscrepancy}] The following hold: \begin{enumerate} \item If $\bv_1, \dots, \bv_T \sim \Unif(\{\pm 1\}^n)$ independently, then there is an online algorithm that, when run on these vectors, with high probability outputs a signing $x_1, \dots, x_T \in \{\pm 1\}$ with $\|\sum_{i = 1}^T x_i\bv_i \|_{\infty} = O(\sqrt{n})$. \item If $\bv_1, \dots, \bv_T \sim \mu^{\otimes n}$ (i.e., all having i.i.d.\ entries drawn from $\mu$) independently where $\mu$ is a probability measure supported on $[-1, 1]$ and having mean zero, then there is an online algorithm that, when run on these vectors, with high probability outputs a signing $x_1, \dots, x_T \in \{\pm 1\}$ with $\|\sum_{i = 1}^T x_i\bv_i \|_{\infty} = O(\sqrt{n} \log T)$. \end{enumerate} \end{theorem}

+We note that we refer here to a side discussion of \cite{BJSS-2020-OnlineVectorBalancingDiscrepancy}; their main result gives a weaker bound but allows for correlations in the entries of the $\bv_i$.
 See Section~\ref{sec:related} for more discussion of the rather delicate dependence of these results on the distribution of the $\bv_i$.
 See also the recent results of \cite{GKPX-2023-OGPDiscrepancy} for a demonstration that the performance of the algorithm in Part 1 of Theorem~\ref{thm:vector-online} above is optimal up to constants when $T = \Theta(n)$.

 In this paper, we initiate the study of the questions discussed above for the related problem of \emph{matrix discrepancy}.
 Let us review the parallel definitions and background.
 For a collection of matrices $\bA_1, \dots, \bA_T \in \RR^{n \times n}_{\sym}$, we set (harmlessly overloading the $\Delta(\cdot)$ notation)